-Student Policies for Doctoral Capstone Experience Prerequisite Policies requires students have health insurance, AIDS education, and immunizations for the doctoral capstone experiences.
-Students must submit insurance card or may sign a statement indicating that they met their requirements.
+Student Policies for Doctoral Capstone Experience Prerequisite Policies

+The Nova Southeastern University Dr. Pallavi Patel College of Health Care Sciences Student Handbook requires students have health insurance, AIDS education, and immunizations for the doctoral capstone experiences.
+Students must provide proof of continued health insurance through submission of an insurance card.
 An affiliated facility may also require a student to pass a State of Florida Department of Health screening prior to rotation.
 Other requirements that may be held by the affiliated facility include, but are not limited to, fingerprinting, criminal background check, urinalysis for drugs and alcohol, and proof of immunizations.
-If a student does not meet all requirements held by the affiliated facility prior to the first day of the scheduled placement, the student's placement will be cancelled, or if the placement has begun, the student will be asked to leave.
+If a student does not meet all requirements held by the affiliated facility prior to the first day of the scheduled experience, the student's placement will be cancelled, or if the placement has begun, the student will be asked to leave.
 Any cost associated with additional site requirements is the responsibility of the student.